Flavia Nabagabe Kalule

-Background and education
+Early life and education

-Flavia was born to the late Florence Nalwanga Kalule, who served as a Resident District Commissioner (RDC) for Mubende, Kabarole and Nakasongola districts on April 22, 1985 and late Dr. Lawrence Sserugo Kalule.
+Flavia was born on 22 April 1985 to Lawrence Sserugo Kalule and Florence Nalwanga Kalule, who served as a Resident District Commissioner (RDC) for the Mubende, Kabarole and Nakasongola districts.

 Flavia completed her primary level education at St Theresa’s Namagunga Primary Boarding School in 1998.
 She completed both her Secondary level education from Our Lady of Good Counsel Gayaza in 2004.
 She later joined Makerere University for Bachelor of Arts with Education and graduated in 2008.
 In 2013, Flavia enrolled for a Masters in Arts in Human Rights at Makerere University.

 In 2016, Flavia attended a leadership training programme in Kenya under the Young African Leaders Initiative (YALI) East African programme.
 In 2017, Flavia participated in the Mandela Washington Fellowship for Young African Leaders, a flagship programme of the United States (US) government’s YALI where she participated in a leadership training programme, civic engagement and public management.